What is oesophageal cancer?

 The different layers of tissue (known as the wall) in the oesophagus include:

-- produces contractions to help push food down the oesophagus and into the stomach
+- muscle layer – known as the muscularis propria, it produces contractions to help push food down the oesophagus and into the stomach

 Types of oesophageal cancer

 Oesophageal cancer can occur in different types of cells that exist in the oesophagus.